arith-lang/proto-impl/docs/getting-started/tutorial.md

 The REPL is perfect for testing short snippets of code or for getting used to writing code in the Lisp style.

+### The Read-Eval-Print Loop

+REPL is an acronym for "Read-Eval-Print Loop," which describes exactly what it does:

+1. It reads the input you give it as Arith code
+2. It evaluates the expression you've just typed
+3. It prints the value your code produces on the screen
+4. It does this forever, looping until you decide to close the program.

+You can't (or at least shouldn't) write a long program in your REPL, but it's a fantastic tool for trying out little snippets like what we're doing here.

 ## Simple expressions

 First, type "Hello, world" at the prompt.
 Don't forget the quotation marks!